johnnygreeney/CardanoForTheMasses/Chapter-3-Proof-of-Stake.md

 Ada holders have 3 options when it comes to delegating their stake:

 - They are in charge of their own stake pool.
-- Rely on third party to manage a private stake pool on their behalf, such as Kraken, one of the oldest Crypto exchanges.
+- Rely on third party to manage a private stake pool on their behalf, such as Kraken,[^62] one of the oldest Crypto exchanges.
 - Delegate to other stake pools

-See the create transaction instructions for advice on how to set up a stake pool, pledge, delegate and earn ada rewards.
+See the create transaction instructions[^63] for advice on how to set up a stake pool, pledge, delegate and earn ada rewards.

 Stake pools must maintain high availability, which means they must be accessible to verify and produce new blocks at all times.
 The quantity of ada committed or delegated, as well as the number of blocks a stake pool may build in a particular epoch, determine the rewards a stake pool can get.
 Based on the aforementioned criteria, Ouroboros, the backbone of the Cardano protocol, elects the slot leader that grants permission to process transactions and mint new blocks.